aeharding/sevenhills/src/learn-to-skydive.md

 ## Beyond the A-license

 Once you become an A-licensed skydiver, you have the opportunity to jump almost anywhere.
-However, we will work with you to refine your skills, earn more advanced licenses (B, C, and D), enter skydiving specialties (like wingsuiting, freeflying, etc) and help you throughout your skydiving career.
+However, we will continue to work with you to refine your skills, earn more advanced licenses (B, C, and D), enter skydiving specialties (like wingsuiting, freeflying, etc) and help you throughout your skydiving career.

 Below are a few pictures of students that have received their "A" license recently!